Mikulus6/lacel/README.md

 > Reads content of a directory under given *directory_name* file path and archives its content to a `.*dat` or `.*zpl` archive under given *archive_name* file path.
 >
-> Headers of archived files do not contain folder name in their names.
+> Headers of archived files will not contain folder name in their names.
 >
 > Empty directories will not be archived.